duiyuan/preda/README.md

 **Description：**

-Report the current time consumption and test performance data
+Report the time and performance data

 **Command：**